 Complex care in Immingham

-Welcome to Havenmere, where we provide exceptional nursing care for adults living with complex needs arising from brain injuries, mental health conditions, neuro-disabilities and physical disabilities.
+Welcome to Havenmere, where we provide nursing care for adults living with complex needs arising from brain injuries, mental health conditions, neuro-disabilities and physical disabilities.

 Located on Pelham Road in Immingham, Havenmere features 38 bedrooms across four purpose-built units, creating a homely and supportive environment that’s more responsive to individual needs.